-Sushant Singh Rajput is going to portray some never-seen-before roles in his forthcoming projects including Kedarnath and Sonchiriya.
-The actor says that he always opts for characters that he feels he would fail in because that way it becomes a challenge for him to “outdo” himself.
+Sushant Singh Rajput has portrayed some never-seen-before roles in his projects like Kedarnath and Sonchiriya.
+The actor has said that he always opts for characters that he feels he would fail in because that way it becomes a challenge for him to “outdo” himself.

 “I take up roles that I feel I would fail in and then it becomes like a challenge for me to outdo myself.
 My philosophy of success in life is to find different ways of failing, I would fail three to four times but the fifth time when I succeed it would be my personal experience, it would help me emerge as a person,” Sushant told IANS in an email interview.